Analytics & TestingCRM and Data PlatformsMarketing Tools

 Great Circle Distance

 The routes traveled long distances around the Earth are known as the Great Circle Distance.
-That is… the shortest distance between two points on a sphere differs from the points on a flat map.
+That is… the shortest distance between two points on a sphere differs from those on a flat map.
 Combine that with the fact that latitude and longitude lines aren’t equidistant… and you’ve got a difficult calculation.

 Here’s a fantastic video explanation of how Great Circles work.